Renting Apartments and Homes for People With Disabilities

 Looking Out for Discriminatory Behavior

 It is illegal to deny housing to anyone because of a disability.
-But individuals with physical or mental disabilities often face significant housing discrimination.
+But individuals with physical or neurological disabilities often face significant housing discrimination.
 It is essential to know what to look out for.

 - Steering: A housing provider may steer a person with a disability toward certain buildings or first floor units.
 If you are seeking to rent an apartment, be aware of someone who is reluctant to show you all options.